rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 Recent modifications to Meterpreter have changed this.
 Meterpreter has a new [configuration system](https://github.com/rapid7/metasploit-framework/wiki/Meterpreter%27s-Configuration) that supports multiple transports, and behind the scenes it now supports the addition of new transports _on the fly while the session is still running_.
 With the extra transports configured, Meterpreter allows the user to cycle through those transports without shutting down the session.

 Not only that, but Meterpreter will cycle through these transports automatically when communication fails.
-For more information on the session resiliency features, please view the **session resilience documentation** (link coming soon).
+For more information on the session resiliency features, please view the **session resiliency documentation** (link coming soon).

 This document describes how multiple transports are added on the fly to an existing Meterpreter session.